ruuda/blog/posts/rcl-patch.md

 _read by humans_.
 Comments and formatting matter!

+How can we reconcile keeping files readable to humans, with enabling automation to update them?
-We can resolve the tension in three ways:
+There are three ways:

 **Split out automation-managed parts.**
 Keep the main configuration in a human-friendly format,